elastisys/terms/terms-of-service.md

 </tbody>
 </table>

 \* Elastisys is a Kubernetes Training Partner and can provide experienced consultants integrated with the Customer's application team.
-This enables the application team and their application to use the Compliant Kubernetes platform in the best possible way.
+This enables the application team and their application to use the Welkin platform in the best possible way.
 More information can be found at <https://elastisys.com/training/>.

 ### Platform Operations